 Dr. Muething's academic pursuit is focused on patient safety in pediatrics.
 As we make changes to reduce overall rates of harm locally and across organizations, Dr. Muething is partnering with other faculty to study these changes, systematically measure outcomes, and report on results.

 Dr. Newman's interests and research center around Pediatric Environmental Health.
 He is interested in understanding how toxicants in the environment can effect children's health and in developing approaches that can be implemented to prevent or mitigate these effects.
 His recent research has examined the effect of traffic related air pollution exposure on neurobehavioral problems in children.
 He is currently developing Pediatric Environmental Health outreach and educational materials for primary care practitioners.

 Jennifer O'Toole, MD

 Dr. O'Toole's research interests include physician handoffs, curriculum development and innovation in residency education.
-She is currently the CCHMC site PI for the I-PASS study, a large multi-institution study that focuses on resident education on the topic of handoffs of care to improve patient safety.
+She is currently the Cincinnati Children's site PI for the I-PASS study, a large multi-institution study that focuses on resident education on the topic of handoffs of care to improve patient safety.

 Christopher Peltier, MD